RozWelch/EVProject/README.md

 - There were no unfixed bugs.

 - Fixed Bug: When first designing the form, I had an input field that allowed a number input.
 I had set the min max and required attributes in html, however a user was still able to input a number outside of the range 0-100.
 I wrote some javascript to check if the number was within range, and then show an alert modal if it was outside range.
 However the user was still able to enter a number outside of range when they closed the modal.
-In furture I may be able to use Bootstrap validation to validate a number.
+In future I may be able to use Bootstrap validation to validate a number.
 For the best user experience, without warning modals, the best solution decided upon was a drop down menu for range input.

 - Known Issue: An error shows on the console: "Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'."
 This comes from the Google maps I found this information on the issue: "google.maps.event.addDomListener() is deprecated, use the standard addEventListener() method instead: https://developer.mozilla.org/docs/Web/API/EventTarget/addEventListener
 The feature will continue to work and there is no plan to decommission it."